-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Formerly known as: 122B SOCIOL 180E Comparative Perspectives on U.S. and European Societies: Education 4 Units In this course we will focus first on relevant sociological theories of comparative education, and then apply these theories in their practical context by looking at social issues in education in the United States and selected European countries.
-Next we will discuss the impact of race, ethnicity, language, social class, and gender.
-Finally, we will consider sociological perspectives on comtemporary education reform, school change, and alternative education.
-Rules & Requirements Prerequisites: 1, 3, or 3AC; or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate SOCIOL 180I Comparative Perspectives on U.S. and European Societies: Inequality 4 Units This survey course explores differences between modern societies through systematic comparisons of inequality in the U.S. and European countries.
-It analyzes central social changes, social problems and institutions in the societies, addressing gender inequality, immigration, and rising inequality.
-Rules & Requirements Prerequisites: 1, 3, 3AC, or consent of instructor Credit Restrictions: Students will receive no credit for 180I after taking 122 prior to spring 2009 or 122A.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Formerly known as: 122A SOCIOL 180P Comparative Perspectives on U.S. and European Societies: Political Economy 4 Units This course introduces comparative political economy with focus on the US, European countries, and the international economic arena.
+Comparative Perspectives on U.S. and European Societies: Inequality: Read Less [-] SOCIOL 180P Comparative Perspectives on U.S. and European Societies: Political Economy 4 Units Terms offered: Fall 2016, Spring 2016, Spring 2011 This course introduces comparative political economy with focus on the US, European countries, and the international economic arena.
 We will compare and conrast different theories of comparative political economy.
 Then we will focus on the varied economic, political, and social impacts of the EU in comparision to the NAFTA.
 Lastly, we will focus on challenges of and possible solutions to economic developments.
-Rules & Requirements Prerequisites: 1, 3, 3AC, or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+Comparative Perspectives on U.S. and European Societies: Political Economy: Read More [+] Rules & Requirements Prerequisites: 1, 3, 3AC, or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-SOCIOL 182 Elementary Forms of Racial Domination: International Perspectives 4 Units A broad survey of race and ethnic relations in a wide variety of nations and periods, with special attention to comparisons with the present and past patterns in the United States.
+Comparative Perspectives on U.S. and European Societies: Political Economy: Read Less [-] SOCIOL 182 Elementary Forms of Racial Domination: International Perspectives 4 Units Terms offered: Spring 2016, Spring 2015, Fall 2013 A broad survey of race and ethnic relations in a wide variety of nations and periods, with special attention to comparisons with the present and past patterns in the United States.
 Emphasis on: social, economic, political, institutional, social psychological, and demographic processes.
-Rules & Requirements Prerequisites: 1 or 3 or 3AC or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer:
+Elementary Forms of Racial Domination: International Perspectives: Read More [+] Rules & Requirements Prerequisites: 1 or 3 or 3AC or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Summer: